Are you wondering who the best Georgian UFC fighters of all time are?

 He’s also good friends and a long-time sparring/training partner with former bantamweight champion, Aljamain Sterling, where the pair have elevated each other’s game.

-His best UFC wins have come against high-level opponents: John Dodson, Brad Katona, Marlon Moraes, Jose Aldo, and Petr Yan.
+His best UFC wins have come against high-level opponents: John Dodson, Brad Katona, Marlon Moraes, Jose Aldo, Petr Yan, and Henry Cejudo.

 Overall, Merab Dvalishvili is the best Georgian UFC fighter and is sure to be a future UFC champion.